apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：HDD

 When create a table(or partition), you can specify its storage medium(HDD or SSD).
-If not set, this specifies the default medium when creat..
+If not set, this specifies the default medium when creat.

 ### max_backend_down_time_second